Best Cheap Health Insurance in Kansas for 2026

 ACA rating

-Blue Cross and Blue Shield is the easiest health insurance to use because most doctors and hospitals take its plans.This lets you choose from a large network of doctors when deciding where to get medical care.** And in most of Kansas, Blue Cross and Blue Shield has excellent customer service.
+Blue Cross and Blue Shield is the easiest health insurance in Kansas to use because most doctors and hospitals take its plans.This lets you choose from a large network of doctors when deciding where to get medical care.** Blue Cross and Blue Shield has excellent customer service.

 Everyone in Kansas can get a plan from Blue Cross and Blue Shield.
 If you live in Johnson or Wyandotte Counties near Kansas City, Blue Cross and Blue Shield of Kansas City sells the best plans.
-BCBS of Kansas City is also the most popular insurance company in Kansas, selling about 41% of all plans in the state.
+Even though BCBS of Kansas City is only available in a few counties, it's the most popular insurance company in Kansas, selling about 40% of all plans in the state.

 If you live anywhere else in the state, the best option is Blue Cross and Blue Shield of Kansas.